Code-Institute-Submissions/MS1-8MegStick/README.md

 The footer Social media links were amended from those used in the Code Institue HTML/CSS Project - Love Running.

 All Images were created by the developer.

+Thanks to my Code Institue mentor for useful direction and insights.

 ## Further Development Ideas